Moszna Castle: History

 After World War II the castle did not have a permanent owner and was the home of various institutions until 1972 when it became a convalescent home.
 Later it became a Public Health Care Centre for Therapies of Neuroses.
 Nowadays it can be visited by tourists since the health institution has moved to another building in the neighbourhood.
 The castle also has a chapel which is used as a concert hall.
-Since 1998 the castle housed a gallery in which works of various artists are presented at regular exhibitions.
+Since 1998 the castle has housed a gallery in which works of various artists are presented at regular exhibitions.

 Apart from the castle itself, the entire complex includes a park which has no precise boundaries and includes nearby fields, meadows and a forest.
 Only the main axis of the park can be characterised as geometrical.
 Starting from the gate, it leads along the oak and then horse-chestnut avenues, towards the castle.
 Further on, the park passes into an avenue of lime trees with symmetrical canals running along both sides of the path, lined with a few varieties of rhododendrons.
 The axis of the park terminates at the base of a former monument of Hubert von Tiele-Winckler.
 On the eastern side of the avenue there is a pond with an islet referred to by the owners as Easter Island.
 The islet is planted with needle-leaved shrubs and can be reached by a Chinese-styled bridge.
 The garden, as part of the whole park complex was restored slightly earlier than the castle itself.
 Preserved documents of 1868 state that the improvement in the garden's aesthetic quality was undertaken by Hubert von Tiele-Winckler.